QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

 * Remember for web/general/security
 * .todo: metasploit dns sqlmap
 * .todo: windows Linux web shell
-* web general | terminology may have to be extracted
+* web general | terminology | URL may have to be moved
-* web forms/file/... | I think I have to do something
-  * xss/index.md
-  * rce/index.md

 ## Overconfidence